Revenant01/Sobel_edge_detection_verilog/README.md

 ## Project Overview

 This project provides an opportunity to implement and simulate a hardware-based edge detection solution.
-It involves using the Sobel operator to process grayscale images and generate an edge map, highlighting transitions in pixel intensity.
+It involves using the Sobel operator to process images and generate an edge map, highlighting transitions in pixel intensity.

 ---